itsmohit180/itsmohit180.github.io/_posts/24-6-4-forth-post.md

 ---
 layout: post
-title: CSAIL-MIT 1.1 Shell and Shell Scripting
+title: [CSAIL MIT] 1.1 Shell and Shell Scripting
 ---

 Shell is what we basically use to interact with the system/kernel at low level.